mliszcz/msc-thesis/papers/case-study/tangojs-case-study.md

     - \usepackage{subcaption}

 abstract: >
-  The Tango Controls is SCADA software widely used in science and industry.
-  As it is based on CORBA, the developers cannot build control applications using web technologies.
+  Scientific and industrial hardware installations are becoming more and more complex and require sophisticated methods of control.
+To address these needs, Tango Controls system has been developed.
+As Tango is a CORBA-based software, the developers cannot build control applications using web technologies.
   Recently the TangoJS project has been developed as an attempt to integrate Tango with web browsers.
-  This paper presents a case study that demonstrates the process of building a web-based control panel application using TangoJS.
-Lightweight frontend technology stack has been paired with TangoJS to build interactive synoptic panel similar to existing desktop solutions.
-The application is deployed in a production environment using Docker containers.
+This paper describes the TangoJS' design and architecture, evaluates TangoJS against existing solutions, presents a case study of building an interactive control-panel application and discusses possible production-grade deployment scenarios for TangoJS applications.

 ---

 # Introduction